 Disperis renibractea Schltr. is found in grassland from 1400 to 2700 meters in the summer rainfall area of Eastern South Africa.
 It has a solitary roundish leaf and greenish, pinkish or brownish one sided flowers.
 The inside of the hood is spotted purple.
 It blooms December to March.
 Photos taken by Cameron McMaster and Mary Sue Ittner at Satansnek Pass in the Eastern Cape and by Cameron McMaster at Sentinel Peak in KwaZulu-Natal.

 Disperis tysonii Bolus grows on mountain grassland from the Eastern Cape of South Africa to Mpumalanga.
-It grows from 15 to 40 cm. and has alternate ovate to lanceolate leaves and pink to purplish red marked green flowers in a dense one-sided spike.
-It blooms February to April.
+It grows from 15 to 40 cm and has alternate ovate to lanceolate leaves and pink to purplish red marked green flowers in a dense one-sided spike.
+It flowers February to April.
 Photos taken by Cameron McMaster at Aurora Peak and Mary Sue Ittner at Naude's Nek in the Eastern Cape.

 Disperis wealei Rchb.f. is found mainly on grassy seeps or flushes from the Eastern Cape of South Africa to the Northern Province.
 This species has ovate clasping leaves and one to four white flowers with green markings in a lax spike.
 It grows from 5 to 30 cm. tall and flowers from January to April.
 Photos taken in the Eastern Cape at Naude's Nek and Tordoon by Cameron McMaster.